couchbaselabs/docs-ng/content/sync-gateway/sg-4000-administer.markdown

 If you want to run multiple databases you can either add more entries to the `databases` property in the configuration file, or you can define each database in its own configuration file and list each of the configuration files on the command line.

-Configuration files have one syntactic feature that's not standard JSON: any text between backticks (\`) is treated as a string, even if it spans multiple lines.
-This makes it easy to embed JavaScript code, such as the sync function.
+Configuration files have one syntactic feature that's not standard JSON: any text between backticks (\`) is treated as a string, even if it spans multiple lines or contains double-quotes.
+This makes it easy to embed JavaScript code , such as the sync function.

 The following sample configuration file starts a server with the default settings: